ANIMAL WELFARE PROGRAM

 - Coordination of the Animal Welfare Sub- Committee

-- Supporting other Shire functions such as Workplace Health and Safety in relation to animal control issues
+- Supporting other Council functions such as Workplace Health and Safety in relation to animal control issues

-East Arnhem Shire Council currently works with the Animal Management in Rural and Remote Indigenous Communities (AMRRIC) and is funded through the Aboriginal Benefit Account (ABA).
+East Arnhem Regional Council currently works with the Animal Management in Rural and Remote Indigenous Communities (AMRRIC) and is funded through the Aboriginal Benefit Account (ABA).